adamgho/bsc-simulations/README.md

 ## Quick start

-This will simulate data from two small alltargets settings and two small singletargets settings under Problem B, and process them using all methods, as a simple illustration of the scripts.
+This will simulate permuted separate data from two small alltargets settings and two small singletargets settings, and process the data using all methods, as a simple illustration of the scripts.
 See the section below for more detailed instruction on usage, to understand what happens here, and how to simulate from other settings.